 FIX: Conduct background checks on new employees and contractors.
+And include off-boarding procedures to include your sensitive data.
 Don’t leave sensitive information laying around.
 Locking up information is the best way to keep people honest.

 Old school paper-based theft still exists.
 Criminals may dig through your garbage to find useful information.